UAL-RE/ReBACH/README.md

     - retries_wait - required: Number of seconds the script should wait between call retries if it is unable to connect.
 Defaults to 10
     - institution - required: The Figshare Institution ID for your organization
     - preservation_storage_location - required: The file system location where the preservation folders/packages should be created
-    - logs_location - required: The file system location where logs should be created
+    - logs_location - required: The file system location where logs should be created.
+This value will override the one in `bagger/config/default.toml` when bagger is used for post-processing (see post_process_script_command setting below).
     - additional_precentage_required - required: How much extra space the preservation storage location should have in order to handle files as a percent.
 This percent is applied to the total storage needed for all files.
 I.e. if the value of this field is 10 and the amount of storage needed for files is 1 GB, the script will make sure that the preservation storage location has at least 1.1 GB free.
 Defaults to 10
     - pre_process_script_command - optional: The terminal command (including arguments) to invoke a script to be run BEFORE the files are copied and logic applied to the preservation storage (note: this action is not currently implemented)
     - post_process_script_command - required: Specifies the method of performing post-processing steps.
 This can take only two values: the string 'Bagger', or the path to an external script.
-If the value is set to 'Bagger', the post-processing steps will be executed internally in the function 'post_process_script_function'.
+If the value is set to 'Bagger', the post-processing steps will consist of running the internal `bagger` module.
 If the value is set to a path to an external script, the post-processing steps will be executed by invoking the external script through the function 'post_process_script_function'.
 The post-processing steps are executed AFTER the files are copied and logic applied to the preservation storage.
     - curation_storage_location - required: The file system location where the Curation files reside
 - Ensure the aforementioned Dependencies and Requirements are met
 - Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py /path/of/.env.ini` or `python app.py /path/of/.env.ini` depending on your system configuration (note: the script must be run using Python 3.9 or greater)